ryjones/rl-report/main/fabric-sdk-node-repolinter-report.md

 Below is a list of files or patterns that failed:

 - `fabric-protos/bundle.js`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `fabric-ca-client/types/index.d.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `fabric-common/types/index.d.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `fabric-protos/types/index.d.ts`: The first 7 lines do not contain the pattern(s): Copyright, License.
+- `test/ts-scenario/steps/base_api.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/channel_operations.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/cli.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/constants.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/debug.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/deprecated.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/docker.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/event-listeners.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lifecycle.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/network-model.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/support/hooks.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lib/chaincode.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lib/channel.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lib/contract.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lib/deprecatedSDK.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lib/gateway.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lib/listeners.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lib/transactions.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lib/utility/adminUtils.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lib/utility/baseUtils.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lib/utility/clientUtils.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lib/utility/commandRunner.ts`: The first 7 lines do not contain the pattern(s): Copyright.
+- `test/ts-scenario/steps/lib/utility/stateStore.ts`: The first 7 lines do not contain the pattern(s): Copyright.

 ### ⚠️ `package-metadata-exists` <a href="#user-content--package-metadata-exists" id="-package-metadata-exists">#</a>